Fullerton Public Library

 - Interfering with another Library patron’s use of the Library and/or with the performance by Library staff of their duties.
 (Such prohibited behavior includes, but is not limited to, behaving in a manner which reasonably can be expected to disturb others, harassing or annoying others through noisy or boisterous activities, battery, verbal threats, abusive language, offensive touching, staring at another person with the intent to annoy that person, singing, talking in monologues and following another person about the Library premises with the intent to annoy that person.)

-- Selling, soliciting or any other commercial activity in the Library.
+- Selling, soliciting, or any other commercial activity in the Library, including but not limited to distributing or posting printed commercial material in the Library.

 - Petition-signing and/or taking surveys in the Library.